 Care must be taken in mapping internet addresses to local net addresses; a single physical host must be able to act as if it were several distinct hosts to the extent of using several distinct internet addresses.
-A host should also be able to have several physical interfaces (multi-homing).
+Some hosts will also have several physical interfaces (multi-homing).

-That is, a host should be allowed several physical interfaces to the network with each having several logical internet addresses.
+That is, provision must be made for a host to have several physical interfaces to the network with each having several logical internet addresses.

-Examples of address mappings may be found in reference [4].
+Examples of address mappings may be found in "Address Mappings" [5].